top of page

 The brain is a physical organism and functions thanks to biochemical and electromagnetic signals.
 These signals are made possible by the activity of nerve cells in synaptic connections that combine in chemical and electrical reactions, which is why I described the brain as the "grammar" of consciousness.
 It gives us communication and insight.
 This also applies to language itself, because without grammar, language leads us to misunderstandings and confusion.

-The brain's mirror neurones give us an initial indication of the connection, which become active when we perform an action or when we observe a person performing the same action.
-They activate social interactions (communication), empathy and learning, they control our experience but do not generate feelings, just as grammatical language rules in themselves do not determine the content of a statement.
+The brain's mirror neurones give us an initial indication of connectedness, they become active when we perform a movement or when we observe a person performing the same action.
+They enable social interactions (communication), empathy and learning, they control our experience but do not generate feelings, just as grammatical language rules in themselves do not determine the content of a statement.
 A detailed presentation of the scientific findings can be found in the study by G. Edelman and G. Tononi.
 [2]

-Many readers may initially find the following descriptions difficult to understand.
-However, when the context of the four terms is then explained, something meaningful emerges that makes it easier to understand.
-A brief insight into these theories is essential.
-The objectivity of scientific interpretations cannot simply be categorised as an abstraction, because their findings also relate to our own subjective experience.
+When the connection between the four concepts is grasped, something meaningful emerges that facilitates insight.
+The objectivity of scientific interpretations cannot simply be classified as an abstraction, because their findings also relate to our own subjective experience.
 Human beings are co-participants in these findings.
-He lives in space, his body is matter and therefore bound by its laws.
+We live in space, our body is matter and therefore bound by its laws.
 We ourselves change objectively and subjectively in the course of time, which we experience in a varying way, actively and passively shaping it.
-We ourselves are therefore the realising carriers of this knowledge.
+We ourselves are therefore the realizing carriers of this knowledge.

 The cause of this problem is found in the four natural forces of physics: gravitation or gravity, electromagnetism, weak and strong interactions in the subatomic region.
 However, gravitation cannot be explained by quantum mechanics - as just mentioned - because no force transmitter has yet been found, as is the case with the other three phenomena.
 This is interpreted in more detail.